precice/elastictube1d/README.md

 **Optional:** Visualization and video output of the fluid participant can be triggered via the options `--enable-plot` and `--write-video` of `FluidSolver.py`.
 To generate .vtk files during execution, you need to add the flag `--write-vtk`.

 {% include warning.html content= "The cpp and python solvers lead to different results.
-Please consider the python's results as the correct ones and refer to this [open issue](https://github.com/precice/elastictube1d/pull/39#issuecomment-817318591) for more insight" %}
+Please consider the Python results as the correct ones and refer to this [open issue](https://github.com/precice/elastictube1d/issues/41) for more insight" %}

 ## Post-processing